Need to know

 - The total cost of the flat-pack kitchen we compared was $500 cheaper at Ikea than Bunnings, but flat-pack kitchens have a lot of variables so we recommend you shop around

 - You can save a lot of money by doing the installation yourself, but it's rarely a hassle-free process

-So it's little wonder that many budget-conscious renovators consider buying a flat-pack kitchen in an effort to save money on labour by doing it themselves.
+However you look at it, it's a decent chunk of change, so it's little wonder that many budget-conscious renovators consider buying a flat-pack kitchen in an effort to save money on labour by doing it themselves.